arthurtham/arthurtham.github.io/research/index.md

 You can learn more about the labs that I am in by clicking on the "research" button in the navigation bar!

+Check out this published paper!

+> Tham, A, Victory, S, Kim, LS, Chen, Y, Zheng, K, Eikey, EV.
+In Press.
+A Content Analysis of Popular Diet, Fitness, and Weight Self-Tracking Mobile Apps on Google Play.
+In *International Conference on Information (iConference).
+ Springer.* Borås, Sweden.
+March 23-26, 2020.

 ![alt-text](/img/researchApps.jpeg "research")

 ![alt-text](/img/researchMid.png "mid")